niliproject123/SelectedLanguageGyberish/Readme.md

 - Press `Ctrl + Right Click` to show conversion menu
 - OR press `Ctrl + '` to convert directly to next language
 - Text will be replaced with the converted version

+## 2. Language Indicator
+A small colored letter near your cursor showing your current keyboard layout

+### Usage
+- Run `LanguageIndicator.exe`
+- A small colored letter will follow your cursor
+- Color and letter change automatically when you switch keyboard layouts

 ## Auto-Start Setup
 To make tools run automatically when Windows starts: